 “Stylish clarinetist” by New York Times, Paul Wonjin Cho has performed throughout Asia, Australia, Europe and the US with the organizations of MET Opera Orchestra, New Haven Symphony, Northeastern Pennsylvania Philharmonic, Singapore Symphony, Tanglewood Music Center, Youth Orchestra of the Americas and Asian Youth Orchestra.

 Currently as a principal clarinetist of the Binghamton Philharmonic Orchestra, he was featured as a soloist on Mozart clarinet concerto which he played on a basset clarinet.
 Also Paul has served as a guest principal clarinetist in American Symphony Orchestra and Vermont Symphony Orchestra for the past 2 years.

 With Decoda, Paul led the group in couple tours to Korea in 2017 and 2018.
 By invitation of Christian Broadcasting System, Decoda has performed in 7 different cities and reached over 4K audiences.
 As an active freelancer in New York City, Paul plays regularly at Redeemer Presbyterian Church weekly services, Broadway musicals, NOVUS NY at Trinity Church Wall Street, and International Sejong Soloists.

-Paul studied with Dong-Jin Kim, Yehuda Gilad and David Shifrin.
+Paul is a Yamaha Artist and studied with Dong-Jin Kim, Yehuda Gilad and David Shifrin.

 For more information, please visit www.bereitedich.com